hannessalin/hannessalin.github.io/README.md

 ## Supervising

-I have supervised 11 master thesis projects and 1 bachelor thesis project since 2017, with topics primarily on cryptography and IT-security.
+Supervision and mentoring of master and bachelor thesis student projects with topics primarily on crypto- graphy and IT-security.
 My contribution included the specification of problem statements, ideas for research, supervising students in research methodology, scientific writing and cryptography.
-My main responsibilities except supervising activities, is to announce projects, interview candidates and jointly with academia approve resulting master thesis reports.
+The main responsibilities except supervising activities, was to announce and execute projects, interview candidates and jointly with academia approve resulting master thesis reports.
-All completed projects since 2017 are listed below:

 - 2023: Supervisor to Siri Nordlander for master thesis [*Implementation of Intelligent Transport Systems Within Road Transport – An Investigation of the Current Implementation and an Exploration of the Potential and Intentions of Future Implementations*](http://www.diva-portal.org/smash/record.jsf?dswid=-8382&pid=diva2%3A1772437&c=2&searchType=SIMPLE&language=sv&query=hannes+salin&af=%5B%5D&aq=%5B%5B%5D%5D&aq2=%5B%5B%5D%5D&aqe=%5B%5D&noOfRows=50&sortOrder=author_sort_asc&sortOrder2=title_sort_asc&onlyFullText=false&sf=all)
 - 2021: Supervisor to Emilia Dunfelt for bachelor thesis [*Cloud Data Storage: Review and Comparison of Cryptographic Methods*](https://kurser.math.su.se/pluginfile.php/105616/mod_folder/content/0/2021/2021_dunfelt_emilia.pdf?forcedownload=1)